 Gaps in response time were discovered in Golden Valley and Lemmon Valley.
 This is due to simple time and distance.
-There are a several possible solutions and options available to the Board.
+There are several possible solutions and options available to the Board.
 One solution could be closing Stead (44) as a career station and converting Silver Lake and Lemmon Valley to career stations.
 Stead (44) could become a station for a future fuels crew or a volunteer station.
 There are opportunities to expand automatic and mutual aid with regional partners.
-There are many possible options to consider for the future.
+There are many possible available to reduce response times in the north area.